Research by Department

-The Department of Computer Science has active research in algorithm design, artificial intelligence, bioinformatics, bio-inspired computing, computational science, computer graphics, vision and image processing, computer languages, databases and web services, parallel and distributed computing, performance measurement and modelling, software systems and software engineering, VLSI design and FPGAs, and wireless and sensor networks.
+The Department of Computer Science has active research in algorithm design, artificial intelligence, machine learning, bioinformatics, bio-inspired computing, data analytics, computational science, computer graphics, vision and image processing, human-machine interactions, robotics, computer networking, and complex networks.

 The Department of Earth Sciences has four areas of current strength: sedimentary and petroleum geology; geochemistry, petrology, and economic geology; geophysics; and environmental geoscience/hydrogeology.

 The Department of Mathematics and Statistics has core areas of research in mathematics are algebra, analysis, combinatorics, differential equations and dynamical systems, fluid mechanics, geometry and topology, mathematical methods and modeling/numerical optimization, mathematical physics, numerical analysis and scientific computing.
 Core areas of research in statistics are biostatistics, business and industrial statistics, econometric models, environmental and financial processes, general applied statistics, non-parametric statistics, sampling, statistical genetics, theory of statistics and probability.

 The Department of Ocean Sciences has research programs focusing on processes in cold oceans and marine organisms: biological oceanography, aquatic ecology, fisheries and aquaculture, with emphasis on the behavioural, physiological, biochemical and molecular processes that are fundamental to these themes.